Scientists Suggest Music From Volcanoes May Be An Excellent Way To Monitor Their Activity

 “It’s really important for scientists to know how deep crater is, if the magma level is at the same depth and if it’s interacting with the water table, which can create a significant hazard.”

-The new research on the music that volcanoes makes marks the first time that scientists have been able to record anything coming from a volcano at such a frequency that is this low.
+The new research on the music that volcanoes makes marks the first time that scientists have been able to record anything coming from a volcano at such a low frequency.

 The new study on how volcano music may be able to signal potential eruptions and other changes in volcanoes can be read in Geophysical Research Letters.